 - The process compresses the package file to help reduce download times.

-- You can extract databases from package files that are located on servers running Windows SharePoint Services 3.0 or later.
+- You can extract databases from package files that are located on Windows SharePoint Services 3.0 servers.

 The steps in the following sections explain how to create a signed package file and how to extract and use the database from a signed package file.